rwieruch/blog_robinwieruch_content/publish-npm-package-node.md

 exports["default"] = _default;
 {{< /highlight >}}

 Now your bundled source code is ready to be published on npm as node package/library.
-Since you have to run `npm run build` before every publish, it's a good practice to automate this step with a prepublish script in your *package.json* file:
+Since you have to run `npm run build` before every publish, it's a good practice to automate this step with a prepare script in your *package.json* file:

 {{< highlight javascript "hl_lines=8" >}}
 {